Are you Accepting new patients?

 I’d like to become a new patient, what do I need to do?

-5. If you premedicate with antibiotics before dental appointments, make sure you. get a prescription from your physician and take it before your appointment as we will be assessing the health of the gum tissue when you come in.
+If your physician has prescribed antibiotics to be taken before dental appointments, please make sure to obtain the prescription and take it prior to your visit.
+This is important because we will be assessing the health of your gum tissue during your appointment.